University-level Policies and Programs

 In order to evaluate a faculty member, the Committee defines scholarly achievements as a creative work that is peer reviewed and publicly disseminated.
 As such there are six forms of scholarship: discovery of knowledge; multidisciplinary integration of knowledge,' development a/flew technologies, methods, materials or uses; application of knowledge to problems; dissemination of knowledge; and interpretation in the arts.
 This definition can be applied to teaching, research, extension/outreach, service and administration duties.
 The Committee is interested not only in how faculty invest their time, the activities in which they participate, and who they reach, but also in the short, medium and long term results and impacts of the faculty 's scholarly efforts.

-(with specific reference to MSU as a research-intensive, land-grant institution,
+(with specific reference to MSU as a research, intensive, Land Grant institution, with international obligations)

-There is clear and abundant evidence that the associate professor
+There is clear and abundant evidence that the assistant professor is

-1. It is obvious-by declaration, evidence, and reputation-that the associate professor has established her or his "headline" of academic focus.
+1. Establishing focus in one's work-one's "headline"-is critical.
 Focus represents a targeted area of scholarship for which one is known, a domain in which a scholarly reputation is built.
-The associate professor's reputation is substantiated by high-quality, nationally (and/or internationally) competitive work in at least one dimension of the academic mission.
+There must be evidence that the declaration of focus is substantiated by high-quality, nationally (and/or internationally) competitive work in at least one dimension of the academic mission.

 2. There is abundant evidence that all assignments are being undertaken with attention to scholarly quality and with work completed on a timely basis.
 Put another way, there are no apparent weaknesses in any of the primary areas of responsibility.
 The faculty member is perceived to be competent and has her or his "act together."

 3. There is widespread recognition of collegial engagement and contributions.
 The faculty member works collaboratively with peer and takes on and completes (with quality) assignments in teams.
-This includes project work, team-teaching, and governance and related aSSignments at the unit level and beyond.
-In taking on these assignments, the associate professor is viewed by many peers and others (e.g., administrators) as an academic leader-a person who (with time) will have senior standing in the Academy.
+This includes project work, team-teaching, and governance and related assignments at the unit level and beyond.

 4. There is evidence of contributions being made to students-undergraduate and/or graduate.
 These contributions include guest lecturing, teaching courses, serving as a club advisor, and mentoring-advising graduate students.

-5. There is a strong conviction that the faculty member "is on the right track" with a high probability of experiencing a positive review at time of promotion to professor.
-Weaknesses in 1-4 are noted at the time of promotion to associate professor ... unless it is felt that the burden of evidence suggests against a reasonable chance of success at the time of the next review.
+5. There is a strong conviction that the faculty member "is on the right track" with a high probability of experiencing a positive review at time of promotion to associate professor with tenure.
+Weaknesses in 1-4 are noted at the first reappointment...unless it is felt that the burden of evidence suggests against a reasonable chance of success at the time of the next review.

 This policy was issued by the Office a/the Provost on March 1, 2011 (to be effective Fall semester 2011); it reflects advice by the Faculty Council and the University Committee all Faculty Affairs